MehdiJmlkh/Deep-Learning-Course-Homeworks-S2024/README.md

 This repository contains the completed homework assignments for the Deep Learning course at SUT, instructed by Dr. Soleymani.

+**Notes**:
+- Each homework consists of both theoretical and practical parts.
+    My solutions to the theoretical questions are available in the `theoretical` directory, formatted in LaTeX.

+- Most notebooks are designed to run on both CPU and GPU:
+    - **GPU-Only Sections**: Computationally intensive tasks are wrapped in conditions to run only when a GPU is available.
+    - **CPU Execution**: If running on a CPU, the notebooks will attempt to load pretrained weights saved from a previous GPU run.
+    - **Pretrained Weights**:
+    At the beginning of the notebooks, there is a link to download the pretrained weights that I have saved.

 ### HW1: Deep Learning Basics
 - **Optimization Methods**:
 This notebook explores several optimization methods commonly employed in deep learning tasks and assesses their effectiveness using two test functions.